About me

 What I'm looking for

-A CTO or VP Engineering role at a business where:
+A Head of Engineering or VP Engineering role at a business where:

 - Technology decisions drive business outcomes (not the other way around)